damnedelf/todo_back_express_mongo_ts/readme.md

 npm run start
 ```

-server is listening 5500 port by default.
-U can change it by modifying .env 'PORT'
+server is listening localhost:5500 by default.
+U can change it by modifying .env 'PORT' 'URL'
 <br />

 ## Contact